w3f/consensus/keys/1-accounts.md

-## Account keys
+## Account signatures and keys

 We believe Polkadot accounts should primarily use Schnorr signatures with both public keys and the `R` point in the signature encoded using the [Ristretto](https://ristretto.group) point compression for the Ed25519 curve.
 We should collaborate with the [dalek ecosystem](https://github.com/dalek-cryptography) for which Ristretto was developed, but provide a simpler signature crate, for which [schnorr-dalek](https://github.com/w3f/schnorr-dalek) provides a first step.

-I'll write a another comment outlining the reasons for this choice, while providing only a high level summary here:
+I'll write a another comment giving more details behind this choice, but the high level summary goes:

 Account keys must support the diverse functionality desired of account keys on other systems like Ethereum and Bitcoin.
 As such, our account keys shall use Schnorr signatures because these support fast batch verification and hierarchical deterministic key derivation ala [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Child_key_derivation_CKD_functions).
 All features from the [Bitcoin Schnoor wishlist](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) provides a case for Schnorr signatures matter too, like